-It’s common knowledge among RVers that an RV needs to be level for comfort and for certain appliances to function properly.
+It’s common knowledge among RVers that an RV needs to be level, both for comfort and for certain appliances to function properly.
 But there are a number of different ways to level an RV.
-Today we’re taking a look at the HWH leveling system.
+In this post, we’re taking a look at the HWH leveling system.
+What is it and how does it work?
+And does it mean you can abandon the need to adjust and re-adjust your manual jacks over and over again until your rig is level?

 Let’s find out!